William Duane (journalist): Slavery and the War of 1812

 Duane proposed to Jefferson that slaves be enrolled in the army, but was not clear that military service should earn them their freedom (as 4,000 to 5,000 were to do volunteering with the British).
 What is clear, is Duane believed that Jefferson could be swayed by the prospect of black soldiers saving "so many of the whites".

-Such temporising over slavery was not exceptional for United Irish exiles, but it was in sharp contract to the uncompromising abolitionism in New York City of Thomas Addis Emmet, William Sampson and of the United association, the Juvenile Sons of Erin.
+Although prominent United Irish exiles, such as Thomas Addis Emmet and William Sampson in New York, continued as uncompromising abolitionists, many of their compatriots were to follow Duane in conforming to racist, pro-slavery sentiment.